karagain/Disaster-Pipeline/README.md

 Data is not included since this should be run on proprietary data.

+### Sources:
+All content in this project came from the documentation of the libraries used, the classes in udacity, and previous experience.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.